Nationally in Labor Participation

-The Kansas Center for Entrepreneurship DBA NetWork Kansas supports the economic needs of entrepreneurs throughout the wKREDA region.
-One of the mechanisms utilized by NetWork Kansas to support these efforts is the Kansas Entrepreneurship Tax Credit, which is utilized to raise money for program support and two funding partnerships: StartUp Kansas and the Entrepreneurship (E-) Community Partnership.
+NetWork Kansas supports the economic needs of entrepreneurs throughout the wKREDA region.
+One of the mechanisms utilized by Network Kansas to support these efforts is the Kansas Entrepreneurship Tax Credit, utilized to raise money for program support and two funding partnerships: StartUp Kansas and the Entrepreneurship (E-) Community Partnership.
 StartUp Kansas and E-Communities provide matching loans for startups and expansions of existing businesses in rural communities across Kansas.
 NetWork Kansas also provides matching loans and investments to businesses in the wKREDA region through the Kansas Capital Multiplier Loan and Investment fund.

-- 83% of the funded businesses are located in communities with populations of 10,000 or fewer with startups comprising 46% of the businesses funded
+- 84% of the funded businesses are in communities of 10,000 or less with startups comprising 44% of the businesses funded

-- Provided Economic Gardening assistance to 19 businesses which created and/or retained 672 jobs
+- Provided Economic Gardening assistance to 20 businesses that created and/or retained 688 jobs

-- 61 communities have achieved (E-) Community standing, creating an additional $6 million in loan funds to support projects and leverage other business financing options
+- 60 communities have achieved E-Community standing, which has created an additional $5 million in loan funds to support projects and leverage other business financing options

-- Provided Economic Gardening assistance to 81 businesses, which created and/or retained 2,536 jobs
+- Provided Economic Gardening assistance to 89 businesses that created and/or retained 2,613 jobs

 Most economic development opportunities in the wKREDA region stem from entrepreneurs willing to invest in rural Kansas.
-Start-up Kansas and E-Community funds provide the necessary financing, not available through traditional methods, to move entrepreneurial ventures from ideas to reality.
+Start-up Kansas and E-Community funds provide financing not available through traditional methods to move entrepreneurial ventures from ideas to reality.
 These funds are made possible through the Entrepreneurship Tax Credit Program.

 Continue to support Network Kansas and its Kansas Entrepreneurship Tax Credit program because they are well utilized by rural communities in western Kansas.